 Print my treat bag topper and pumpkin graphic, add some yarn, and you’re ready to roll!
 I recommend laminating the pumpkin or using thick paper for longer durability.
 Wrapping activities help young children build fine motor skills.
 This treat bag is especially great for Montessori-style classrooms or kids who want a friendly (not scary) craft.

 Similar to my pumpkin wrappin’ kit, this treat bag activity is designed to let kids wrap their own mummy.
 Print out the kit for the bag topper and mummy graphic, cut, and laminate the mummy (recommended).
 Add some white yarn, and you’re ready to give a frightfully fun craft!

 Play Dough Kit

-With four mini play dough mats and two different bag topper designs, these cute treat bags will be a scream!
+With four mini play dough mats, these cute treat bags will be a scream!
 The play dough mats help inspire creativity such as building a monster, adding spiders to the web, designing a superhero mask, or making some Halloween treats.